hichamweblog/FEM-Meet-Landing-Page/README.md

-# Frontend Mentor - Testimonials Grid Section Solution
+# Frontend Mentor - Meet Landing Page Solution

-This is a solution to the [Meet- landing Page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/meet-landing-page-rbTDS6OUR).
+This is a solution to the [Meet landing Page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/meet-landing-page-rbTDS6OUR).

 ## Table of Contents